maxdokukin/Data-Pipeline/README.md

 - Verbose output for detailed processing information
 - Option to stack stage names for output directory naming
 - Unique directory naming for each pipeline execution using timestamps
+- Specify functions to be executed before and after each stage

 ## Installation